 Arts & Culture

-Although geographically small, the area is perhaps most renowned for its globally-inspired cultural offerings.
+Ann Arbor area is most well-known for its globally-inspired cultural offerings.
+A long-time artists community, Ann Arbor is home to renowned galleries, museums and arts non-profits, as well as theatrical and musical organizations that offer performances from local, regional, and international artists.
 From exclusive art exhibits to performances by jazz legends, there are abundant opportunities to enjoy arts and culture.
 You'll find more than 30 independent bookstores, dozens of unique galleries, and a variety of top-notch museums all within the downtown area — including the distinguished University of Michigan Museum of Art.

-On almost any given weekend, your visit will coincide with one of the many festivals and special events hosted in Ann Arbor.
+Ann Arbor has festivals and special events on almost any given weekend for which you could plan your visit.
 Two of the most recognizable traditions are the Ann Arbor Art Fair and University of Michigan football.
 Every July, the award-winning Ann Arbor Art Fair transforms the downtown streets into an art gallery featuring thousands of juried artists.
-In the fall, each football Saturday brings more than 100,000 people to town for tailgating and fill "The Big House" to watch the University of Michigan Wolverines.
+In the fall, each football Saturday brings more than 100,000 people to town for tailgating and they fill "The Big House" to watch the University of Michigan Wolverines.
 In the winter, holiday light festivals and the Ann Arbor Folk Festival are always crowd pleasers.
 April brings the thaw and a weekend unlike any other as we celebrate whimsy during FoolMoon and FestiFools.

-Described as an urban oasis, the Ann Arbor area is also the perfect four season destination for outdoor enthusiasts.
-You'll discover golf courses designed by legendary architects, trails groomed for hiking and cross-country skiing, some of the best canoeing and kayaking in southeastern Michigan along the twelfth nationally recognized water trail — the Huron River.
+As an urban oasis, the Ann Arbor area is the perfect four season destination for outdoor enthusiasts.
+You'll discover golf courses designed by legendary architects, trails groomed for hiking and cross-country skiing, and some of the best canoeing and kayaking in southeastern Michigan along the twelfth nationally recognized water trail — the Huron River.